yabuchan/locatory-edge/README.md

-Sample Hello Segment
+SoundSpice
 =======================

-This segment provides a minimal segment, which speaks "Hello World!".
+SoundSpice makes your life more exciting by SOUNDS OF PAST BRILLIANT EVENTS that were held where you are.

 Features
 -------------
-- Launch by voice trigger
+- Launch by voice trigger and a certain Location
-- Speak "Hello World!"

 Use API
 -------------